 Hosting your WordPress site can be a tricky business.
-A blog filled with creative content is the way to build a reputation and generate quality traffic, but once the load time spikes more than 5 seconds, your visitor loses interest.
+A blog filled with creative content is the best way to build a reputation and generate quality traffic, but once the load time spikes more than 5 seconds, your visitor loses interest.

 “Damn, this site is too slow – my grandma drives faster.”

-We’ve compiled a list of factors which (we think) should help you decide when it’s time to leave your current shared web host.
+So here’s a list of factors which (we think) should help you decide when it’s time to leave your current shared web host.

 10 Ticks to Tell its Time to Change Your Web Host